Yahosh/jquery-jsharey/README.md

 });
 ```

 All done.
-Now when a user clicks on your targeted link the content will be shared based on the data you provided in the data attributes.
+Now when a user clicks on your targeted element the content will be shared based on the data you provided in the data attributes.